yodfatbs/ComplaintsPublicTransport/README.md

-# Master Thesis Documentation: Yodfat Ben-Shalom
+# Master Thesis Documentation: Geographical and social inequities in the number of public transport complaints: the case of Jerusalem

 This repository contains the code, data structure, and documentation for Yodfat Ben-Shalom's master's thesis:
 **"Exploring the Factors Affecting the Number of Complaints in Public Transportation."**